spryker/spryker-shop-core/Bundles/MultiCartWidget/src/SprykerShop/Yves/MultiCartWidget/Theme/default/components/molecules/add-to-cart-selector/README.md

 # add-to-cart-selector (molecule)

-Displays a drop-down with list of shopping carts.
+Displays a drop-down menu with a list of shopping carts.

 ## Code sample